Meet us at Embedded World 2023 during 14-16th March at Nuremberg, Germany

 Examples

-Consider a 8 bit input sequential circuit, where output will be decided by the status or value of “sel” signal.
+Consider an 8-bit input sequential circuit, where the output will be decided by the status or value of “sel” signal.
 Based on the current value of “sel” signal, the corresponding value of input will be taken out as output.

 HDL Simulator evaluation:

-Below mentioned diagram depicts the behaviour of the above code, and here one can clearly see that 3 LUTs and 1 flip-flop are needed, and 2 logic levels are present.
+The below mentioned diagram depicts the behavior of the above code, and here one can see that 3 LUTs and 1 flip-flop are needed, and 2 logic levels are present.

 Mathematical Calculation:

-Total LUTs required = (8/4) + LIF(8/16) = 2 + 1 = 3, where LIF is least integer function or Ceiling function.
-Here we got 1 as our final quotient after two times division by 4, so logic levels count will be 2.
+Total LUTs required = (8/4) + LIF(8/16) = 2 + 1 = 3, where LIF is the least integer function or Ceiling function.
+Here we got 1 as our final quotient after two times division by 4, so logic level count will be 2.

 Consider a 8 bit input sequential circuit, where output will be decided by the status or value of “sel” signal.
 Here, output is a 2 bit function.